bradykelly/obsidian-dell/journals/betrayed/going-down.md

 # Otherwise I have had no, that means zero, income.

 Now it sounds like she suspects me of stealing things!
 I have been fucking genuine and happy about being friends with this woman, assuming she had accepted me as a friend.
 For suck's sake!
 I've loved having her around, and she's just tolerated a nuisance she doesn't trust!
 Just a fucking walking, breathing wallet is what I've been.
 Just because I fucking don't pass her strange standards for trustworthiness.

+It now also appears she has noticed me listening in on them talking about me.
+Isn't that quite a natural thing to do?
+When you hear people whispering about you, not only does the smallest bit of manners give you a right to know what is being said, but caution and curiosity are the biggest reason to try and hear what is being said about you.